Upgrade your bushcraft skills with these 20+ wilderness survival ideas.

-2. It Boils Down to the Basics
+2. Knowledge of the Basics

-3. Build Your Own Emergency Shelter
+3. Emergency Shelter Building

 4. DIY Survival Cement

-Start with the most basic ones which have more than a handful of uses in a survival situation.
+Start with the most basic ones, which have more than a handful of uses in a survival situation.
 Then slowly progress to advanced knots as you master each one.